 To ensure that the project will not create any geologic hazards, the Commission has attached to the permit several Special Conditions.
-Special Condition No. 1 requires recordation of a deed restriction stating that all future development on the subject parcel that might otherwise be exempt from coastal permit requirements requires an amendment or coastal development permit.
+Special Condition No. 1 requires recordation of a deed restriction stating that all future development on the subject parcel that might otherwise be exempt from coastal permit requirements requires an amendment or an additional coastal development permit.
 This condition will allow future development to be reviewed to ensure that the project will not be sited where it might result in a geologic hazard.
 Special Condition No. 4 requires submittal of final foundation and site drainage plans that incorporate all recommendations of the geotechnical report and addendum intended to avoid creating a geologic hazard.
 Special Condition No. 4 also requires development to proceed consistent with the certified plans.
-This condition reiterates a similar County condition.